City Guide for: Ioannina, Greece

 Metsovo

-Nestled high in the Pindus Mountains, Metsovo is a charming town renowned for its traditional architecture, local crafts, and delicious cuisine.
+Nestled in the Pindus Mountains, Metsovo is a charming town known for its traditional architecture, local crafts, and delicious cuisine.
 Explore the Averoff Gallery, showcasing a collection of Greek art, wander through the cobblestone streets, and sample local cheeses and wines.
-The town offers a glimpse into authentic Greek mountain life.
+It's a perfect escape into the heart of Greek mountain culture.

 Travel Time